 Student Prior Knowledge and Skills

-We provide refresher references for students who need to brush up on these skills.
-Students access these from "The Basics" section of the Project Map.
+We provide a refresher for students who need to brush up on these skills.
+Students access these from "The Basics" section of the project milestones.

 Learner Outcomes and Assessment